azdeiv/new-project-template-rts/README.md

 `src`: Directory that contains all source code for the base application

+### Application Adjustments

 Please make any fine tuning adjustments for the application within `webpack.config.js`, `.babelrc`, `tsconfig.json`.

 For linter adjustments, please check out `.eslintrc`, `.eslintignore`, `.prettierrc`, `.stylelintrc`.

 To adjust the formatting done with EditorConfig, please check out `.editorconfig`.

+## Overmind

+Overmind is used for state management within the application.
+Please check out the `src/overmind-local` directory for development related to it.

+## Storybook

+Storybook is used for showing off demo components and also acts as a living developer guide for any custom components built out.

+Please check out the `.storybook` and `stories` directories for any development related to it.

+## Cypress

+Cypress is used for testing.
+Please check out the `cypress` directory for any development related to it along with the `cypress.json` file for configuration.